Solar Earth Inc.

 Both systems use the sun’s thermal energy for different reasons, so the similarities end here.
 Photovoltaic panels turn thermal energy into electricity, and solar panels turn heat into electricity.
 Consequently, these methods are separate from one another.
 Instead, they can assist each other in improving.

-Photovoltaic Panels Vs Solar Panels
+Photovoltaic Panels vs. Solar Panels

 When discussing home solar panels, one of the main concerns for households is how efficient the system is.